raigoh/Swiper-Portfolio/README.md

 # Swiper Portfolio

 This repository contains the source code for a personal portfolio website.
 The site showcases various sections including Home, About Me, Services, CV, Gallery, and Contact Me.
-It uses SwiperJS for a cube effect on the main slides, NodeJS for handling email functionality, and PM2 to keep the mailing service active.
+It uses SwiperJS for a cube effect on the main slides and coverflow effect on gallery slide, NodeJS for handling email functionality, and PM2 to keep the mailing service active.

 ## Table of Contents